speedfl/cdk-demo/README.md

 - `www.${region.domain}`
 - `${region.domain}`

-> The certificate must ne created on `us-east-1` for cloudfront distribution
+> The certificate must be created on `us-east-1` for cloudfront distribution

 ```typescript
 const frontendCertificate = new acm.DnsValidatedCertificate(this, `FrontendCertificate`, {